euroscipy/euroscipy_proceedings/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 corresponding goodness-of-fit value.
 Since the images used are very large (six 4096 x 4096 images for each temperature map), only the running best fit value and the corresponding temperature are stored for each pixel.
-The temperatures which best reproduce the observations are returned to the main Python code.
+The temperatures which best reproduce the observations (i.e., the temperatures with the lowest goodness-of-fit values in each pixel) are returned to the main Python code.
 Although the DEM inherently describes a multi-thermal distribution, only the temperature of the peak of the DEM is stored and displayed in the temperature maps.
 This value is useful as it is the temperature which